 Look for the adults who do life differently.
 Listen to their stories.
-You don’t have to follow them but celebrate that there are so many ways of being a human in 2021.
+You don’t have to follow them but celebrate that there are so many ways of being a human in this day and age.

 When you step off the beaten track, you may well find yourself.